Virtual Mailbox 101

 4. PostScan Mail — Best for forwarding flexibility and US–Canada cross-border

-Win: PostScan Mail's stand-out feature is its forwarding engine — they aggressively consolidate inbound mail and packages, time-batch shipments, and support multi-destination forwarding rules better than any peer on this list.
+Win: PostScan Mail's stand-out feature is its forwarding engine — they aggressively consolidate inbound mail and packages, time-batch shipments, and support multi-destination forwarding rules — generally among the most configurable on this list.
 They have multiple Canadian forwarding addresses in their network, full mail scanning included, and integrations that suit founders who hold both a US LLC and a Canadian Corp.

 Honest weakness: PostScan Mail is not optimized for "I just want a Canadian-only business mailbox."
 If your business is fully Canadian and you don't have any US footprint, the cross-border features are wasted on you, and you can pay less elsewhere with a tighter Canadian-focused provider.